Pi Coding Agent: The Minimal, Extensible AI Agent Stack for Serious Developers

 - RPC and SDK modes for building editors, dashboards, bots, and custom agent products on top of the same runtime

-The next time you fight with a coding agent that is doing something unexpected — injecting content you cannot see, calling tools you did not ask for, consuming context on features you do not use — remember that there is an alternative.
+The next time you fight a coding agent that is doing something unexpected — injecting content you cannot see, calling tools you did not ask for, spending context on features you never use — remember there is an alternative.
 One that trusts the model, trusts the developer, and gets out of the way.

 That alternative is Pi.
-And it is proving that in the age of AI agents, the best framework is the one that barely exists.
+And it is making a strong case that in the age of AI agents, the best framework is the one that barely exists.

 Pi is open source under the MIT license.
 Repository: badlogic/pi-mono.
 Official site: pi.dev.